Killing of Keane Mulready-Woods: Belfast shooting

 On 4 April 2020, Robbie Lawlor was shot dead aged 36 around 11:50am outside a house in Etna Drive, Ardoyne in north Belfast.
 He had travelled to Belfast the morning he was shot and the PSNI and Garda Síochána believe he had travelled to Belfast in the hours before he was shot, possibly to collect debts.
 As well as being a suspect in the death of Keane Mulready-Woods he was suspected of being responsible for a number of other killings.
 He had been threatened by one faction in the Drogheda feud but was also at odds with Mr. Big.
 Three men suspected of the murder were arrested and questioned by the PSNI at Musgrave police station.

 Three suspects were arrested on Saturday, a fourth was arrested on Sunday.

-The shooting was condemned by Detective Sergeant Jason Murphy, as a murder, as a danger to the local community and due to the additional pressures caused by coronavirus pandemic.
+The shooting was condemned by Detective Sergeant Jason Murphy, as a murder, as a danger to the local community and due to the additional pressures caused by the coronavirus pandemic.
 The shooting was also condemned by Minister for Justice Naomi Long and Sinn Féin MLA Gerry Kelly.

 The PSNI suspect that a single gunman shot Lawlor.